Pangnirtung: Health

-Nearby Pangnirtung
+Near Pangnirtung

 Pangnirtung is the nearest town (1 hour by boat) to Auyuittuq National Park and the location of one of two park offices, the other is in Qikiqtarjuaq.
 Located near to the Parks Canada office is the Angmarlik Visitor Centre.
 Iglunga, now uninhabited, is an Inuit hamlet, just south of Iglunga Island, is about 65 km to the west.

 Small craft harbour

 In 2009, the then Canadian Prime Minister, Stephen Harper, proposed building a new modern harbour in Pangnirtung to support the region's turbot-fishing industry.
 Harper received a warm welcome with many residents gathered at the airport to greet him.
 The town's 1,500 residents listened as Harper announced that $17 million worth of harbour construction promised in the last two budgets would get under way in the fall of that year.
 Harper said the greatest potential for the hamlet's future lies in the inshore turbot fishery.
-The shortfalls of the previous harbour were a big problem for fishermen: When the tide receded, the harbour turned to mud.
+The shortfalls of the previous harbour were a big problem for fishermen: When the tide ebbed, the harbour turned to mud.

 The work on the harbour was completed in September 2013.
 The entire project ended up costing about $40.5 million.
 The improvements to the harbour include a fixed wharf, breakwater, marshalling area, sea lift ramp and a dredged channel and basin.
 The improvements will allow residents to unload their catches faster by allowing smaller crafts to dock easily and safely.